 I wrote Kimberly, Her Mother, and the Twig about twenty years ago.
 I can still remember the day I wrote it.
 I was a stay-at-home mom to four kids.
 My three daughters and I had been playing outside while their older brother was in school.

 We had just purchased our first home computer.
 The gigantic beast needed it's own space, something we were short on in our little house.
 It ended up on a desk in our master bedroom.

 With three little girls watching, I sat down and wrote out the story that happened only moments before.
 I added some rudimentary illustrations using Paintbrush.
 There must not have been many options, based on my interesting color choices.

 I printed out the pages, found some clear plastic sheets for a cover, and stapled the edge.
 The experience was so joyful, I wanted to keep writing, but I didn't.
 I had the passion, I was ready, but I didn't have the time.

-Occasionally I would read the book to my kids when they were little.
-But somewhere down the road, it got put away with the things of the past.
-I’m not big on keeping things, but for some reason, the book just stuck around.
+Occasionally I would read Kimberly, Her Mother, and the Twig to my kids when they were little.
+But somewhere down the road it got put away with the things of the past.
+I’m not big on keeping things, but for some reason the book just stuck around.